 Renters' Review - Secret Shoppers Strike Again

 Overall, this rental experience was positive.
 The personnel I dealt with were friendly and helpful without being too slick and solicitous.
-The equipment worked great and while it wasn’t fancy or brand new, I would be happy to rent it again.
+The equipment worked great and while it wasn't fancy or brand new, I would be happy to rent it again.
 My biggest criticism is of the outside appearance of the store.
-Many independent rental businesses have signage that’s drab or nonexistent, while the premises are unkempt and/or nondescript — not the most inviting.
+Many independent rental businesses have signage that's drab or nonexistent, while the premises are unkempt and/or nondescript – not the most inviting.
 This can be a problem for DIYers who might be unsure about the task at hand and as a result, easily intimidated by businesses that look a little rough around the edges.
-Places like Home Depot and Ace Hardware capitalize on this by offering a well-lit, nicely decorated and arranged store which is comfortable and familiar to the do-it-yourself crowd.
+And while it isn't right, places like Home Depot and Ace Hardware capitalize on this by offering a well-lit, nicely decorated and arranged store which is comfortable and familiar to the do-it-yourself crowd.
 In short, if you want to capture this market segment, you need to pay attention to the visual message your store is sending to your customers.

 Pressure washer… anyone?